-This section presents the results produced by the static and dynamic analyses we performed in the selected 49 Android applications.
-The findings of our study are shown in Table 1, which presents the number and the categories of cryptographic flaws discovered.
+This section presents the results produced by the static and dynamic analyses we performed.
+Due to specific particularities of some applications, however, there were cases where applications were exclusively examined by employing static analysis (9 applications out of 49).
+The findings of our study are presented in Table 1, including those applications on which static analysis only was applied.